 The six-part lesson consists of:

 At Fox Hill, Teachers may use a variety of these parts of the lesson, depending on the lesson being taught and the children’s understanding and development.
 This may be anything from a 3-part to a 6-part lesson.
 In addition, due to gaps in learning post-pandemic, Teachers may plan lessons that progress into the Maths Mastery lesson or Unit of learning.

-In Year 6 we loosely combine the mathematics Mastery and White Rose scheme of work but have designed our own curriculum to offer the best opportunities for closing gaps.
-We aim to revisit the entire curriculum by the end of Spring Term to give plenty of time to address gaps in learning with regards to the end of Key Stage expectations and for to ensure Secondary readiness.
+In Year 6 we combine Mathematics Mastery and our own bespoke curriculum to offer the best opportunities for closing gaps.
+We aim to revisit the entire curriculum by the end of Spring Term to give plenty of time to address gaps in learning with regards to the end of Key Stage expectations and to ensure Secondary readiness.